justingrayston/doctor-digital/README.md

 + Click on `Go to console`
 + Sign-in with your google account
 ##### Create a new agent
+Before uploading the zip, please create a new agent, which is inturn assigned to a google project(default is to create a new one)
 ##### Import zip
 + Go to settings of the agent
 + Click on `Export and Import` tab